ktustanowski/DynamicHomeScreen-PoC/README.md

 ##Feature Toggling (work in progress)
 This sample application contains very simple Feature Toggle support.
 More detailed information on this approach to toggles can be found here -> https://github.com/ktustanowski/feature-toggle-proof-of-concept.
+Feature toggling template view controllers will be done inside of HomeTemplates framework.
+Thanks to this we won't have to drag templates to the application, don't have to make everything public, all template view controller related stuff will be encapsulated.
+To achieve this however we have to move feature toggling (ToggleRouter, FeatureDecissions etc.) stuff into its own framework.

 ##Build view controller with components (didn't start yet)